Genokarma/tutorials/docs/modules/abricate/index.md

 * Click <ss>Histories</ss>
 * Click <fn>Completed-Abricate-analysis</fn>
 * Click <ss>Import</ss> (at the top right corner)
-* The MLST analysis should now be showing as your current history.
+* The analysis should now be showing as your current history.

 ## What's next?